COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 ## Recent News

-» Welcome Jiwon Lee to our lab as a PhD student.
-Jiwon will start in Spring 2026. 👏
+» Welcome three newest members to our lab: Jiwon Lee (PhD student - starting in Spring 2026), Dat Nguyen and Trung Truong (Undergrads - starting in Fall 2025). 👏

 » Welcome Sichang Su to our lab as a PhD student, co-advised with Prof. Ufuk Topcu. 👏